charlesren/zabbix_ddl_monitor/README.md

 ## Overview

 The Zabbix DDL Monitor is a comprehensive network monitoring solution that automatically discovers and monitors dedicated lines (DDL) through Zabbix infrastructure.
-It provides real-time connectivity monitoring by executing ping tasks on edge routers and reporting results back to monitoring systems.
+It provides real-time connectivity monitoring by executing individual ping tasks on edge routers and reporting results back to monitoring systems through the Zabbix proxy infrastructure.

 ## Key Features